dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 Question 5: "Who is accountable for the business outcome if this app fails?"
 Question 29: "Has ownership been verified recently?"

-**If you can't identify current owner with contact information → Don't migrate until you do.**
+**If you can't identify current owner with contact information â†’ Don't migrate until you do.**

 ---